-Spring Intersession 2017 - Check out the great experiences student had this week below!
+Spring Intersession 2018 is Here!
+Check out the great experiences offered to students this week!

 Intersession is a series of learning events, a mini-semester spanning a week, designed to engage students, teachers corporate and community partners in learning experiences that bridge the classroom and the professional world.
 More than a field trip, intersessions intentionally guide students to draw connections between the STEM subjects, future careers, and their communities.
 As reflected in the My Tomorrow vision, Spring Intersessions encourage:

 - Real-world problem solving

 What's the rationale?
 The purpose of the Intersession program is to offer our students innovative instruction in the areas of math, language arts, science, social studies, music, art, engineering and physical education.
 All intersession classes are aligned with Ohio Content standards and 21st Century Learning Standards and are taught by licensed teachers.

 Who is eligible?
 All students at Hughes STEM are eligible and required to participate in Intersession classes, however, teams may recommend students who consistently fail to meet behavior expectations to the school-based service learning intersession.
 Cost: Each intersession has an associated fee.
 The fees cover transportation and materials needed for that intersession.

 Will attendance be tracked?
 Intersession is a regular Hughes STEM course and participation and attendance are mandatory.

 Students will be expected to follow our CORE VALUES at all times.
 They are expected to follow the Hughes STEM behavior expectations, as well as the CPS Code of Conduct, both on campus and off.
 Students who fail to meet the behavior expectations can be removed from an intersession.